-New Jersey driver hurt when dumbbell smashed into windshield
+New Jersey driver hurt when dumbbell smashes into windshield

 OLDMANS TOWNSHIP, N.J.
-(AP) — Police say a 50-pound dumbbell crashed through a vehicle’s windshield on the New Jersey Turnpike, injuring a motorist.
+(AP) — New Jersey State Police say a 50-pound dumbbell crashed through the windshield of a sport utility vehicle, injuring the motorist.

+Troopers are trying to determine where the dumbbell came from when it crashed through the vehicle’s windshield about 7:30 a.m.
+Monday as the 75-year-old motorist was driving south on the New Jersey Turnpike near Oldmans Township.

+Authorities say the driver was conscious when he was flown to a hospital.
+He was in serious condition Monday afternoon.
+Other details weren’t released on his injuries.
+His name also hasn’t been released.

 Most Read Stories